-Also, if you are part exchanging you may find it harder to negotiate the best price for your car.
-If you have found a car that you want to buy from a specific dealership and you have made the decision to part exchange, you may want to consider researching the market first, such as getting an online valuation in under 60 seconds through ourselves.
+Also, if you are part exchanging, you may find it difficult to negotiate the best price for your car.
+Suppose you have found a vehicle you want to buy from a dealership in a part exchange deal.
+In that case, you may want to consider researching the market first, such as getting an online valuation in under 30 seconds through ourselves.

 If you decide that you are happy with the valuation provided by the dealership and want to go ahead with the part exchange, you will need to provide the following: